MateMalice/stable-diffusion-k8s/README.md

 -   Add the helm repo with `helm repo add matemalice-sd https://matemalice.github.io/stable-diffusion-k8s`
 -   Fetch latest charts with `helm repo update`
+-   Make sure you have a StorageClass configured that can be used for persistent storage.
+Two persistent volumes are mounted:
+    -   One volume (with 20GB allocated to it by default) is for storing model files.
+    -   The second volume (default 10GB) is for storing output from generation tasks.
 -   (Optional) Create your own [`values.yaml`](./charts/stable-diffusion/values.yaml) with customized settings
     -   Some things that you might want to change could include the `nodeAffinity`, `cliArgs` (see below) and `ingress` settings (that will allow you to access this externally without needing to `kubectl port-forward`)
 -   Install with `helm install --generate-name amithkk-sd/stable-diffusion -f <your-values.yaml>`